|

 Cheese: Milk's leap toward immortality.
 Clifton Fadiman

-: The only animals you eat before they are born and after they are dead.
+Chickens: The only animals you eat before they are born and after they are dead.

 Child: God's punishment for having sex.
 Rudyh